1. When did the damage to the Sea wall at Langstone occur?

 9. What actions are being taken to ensure the best future for the footpath and surrounding area?

 HBC, CHC, and HCC are working together in a coordinated way to balance the competing expectations and constraints.
 This collaboration also includes expert advice from NE and the Environment Agency.
-The leading option that balances competing factors is to prepare the way to enable the footpath to be re-aligned (roll-back) as the coastline changes through natural processes.
+The leading option for the medium-term is for wall maintenance with the aim of preventing a future breach of the Mill Pond and installation of a bridge over the collapsed section of wall.
+These enable the footpath to remain on its current alignment.

 10. Why has the failed wall not been removed?